The Project

 The Goal

-The goal was to create a cohesive and meaningful layout that reflected the edition’s theme while honouring Verandah’s long history.
+Create a cohesive and meaningful layout that reflected the edition’s theme while honouring Verandah’s long history.
 We needed a design direction that supported a wide range of content, and translated consistently.

 The Outcome